 When responding officers found Prude, the Times reports that he was ranting, and a witness said he claimed to have coronavirus.
 They pulled a white, mesh hood over his head to keep him from spitting, and sat him down in the street.
-The spit hood apparently only served to upset Prude, who tried to get up; officers then pinned him to the ground, one holding his head to the pavement while another applied a knee to his back.
+The spit hood upset Prude.
+He tried to get up; officers then pinned him to the ground, one holding his head to the pavement while another applied a knee to his back.
 Shortly afterward, he stopped moving — according to a lawsuit filed on September 8, his heart stopped beating, and although paramedics revived him through CPR, his family ultimately removed him from life support on March 30.

 In April, the Monroe County medical examiner concluded that Daniel Prude died by homicide, as a result of asphyxiation from restraint, with “excited delirium” and PCP use as contributing factors.

 Prude’s death was kept quiet — until body-cam footage was released in September.